aiur-adept/trace-interbeing/README.md

 <tracing>
 ```

-an interactive way to explore the book 'The Trace of Interbeing' (tinyurl.com/the-trace-of-interbeing) (written by this user)
+an interactive way to explore the book ['The Trace of Interbeing'](https://tinyurl.com/the-trace-of-interbeing) (written by this user)